'Executed in the streets': 900-plus civilian bodies found in Kyiv

 The jarring number emerged shortly after Russia's Defence Ministry promised to step up missile attacks on Kyiv in response to Ukraine's alleged aggression on Russian territory.
 That ominous warning followed the stunning loss of Moscow's flagship in the Black Sea, which a senior US defence official said on Friday was hit by at least one Ukrainian missile.

 Amid its threats, Moscow continues preparations for a renewed offensive in eastern Ukraine.
-Fighting also continues in the pummeled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.
+Fighting also continues in the pummelled southern port city of Mariupol, where locals reported seeing Russian troops digging up bodies.

 Around Kyiv, Andriy Nebytov, the head of Kyiv's regional police force, said bodies were abandoned in the streets or given temporary burials.
 He cited police data indicating 95 per cent died from gunshot wounds.